 Now set a breakpoint on the healthz function.
 Hover over just to the left of the line number and click on the red dot.
 Once it’s set, visit http://127.0.0.1:8080/healthz in your local browser, GoLand should pop to the foreground.
 Click the play button to close the request and the progress should continue loading.

-In addition, as I enable the dev.hotReload, so every time you make the code change, Nocalhost will automatically re-run the scripts in debug.sh.
-This is very useful when you make the code change and debug again.
+In addition, as I enable the dev.hotReload, so every time you make the code change, Nocalhost will automatically re-run the debug command.
+This is very useful when you make the code change and debug frequently.

 Today, we’ve learned how to use Nocalhost to develop and debug the APISIX ingress controller in Kubernetes.
 Now, instead of waiting for slow local development processes, we can iterate quickly with an instant feedback loop and a productive cloud-native development environment.